TortoiseWolfe/rn_Turtorial_Outline/Phase_08_merged_001.md

 ## 10) Code: `context/offline.tsx` (Offline Context)

-This version now ensures that if no profile record is found for the logged‑in user, a default record is inserted.
-(Also note that if your display name is blank, it remains blank.)
+This version ensures that if no profile record is found for the logged‑in user, a default record is inserted (and a blank display name remains blank).

 ```tsx
 // context/offline.tsx